smartcontractkit/functions-hardhat-starter-kit/README.md

 - Node.js version [18](https://nodejs.org/en/download/)

 ## Steps
+Allow at least 15 minutes to set up this project.

 1. Clone this repository to your local machine<br><br>
 2. Open this directory in your command line/terminal app, then run `npm install` to install all dependencies.<br><br>
+3. Acquire a Github personal access token which allows reading and writing Gists.
+   1. Visit [https://github.com/settings/tokens?type=beta](https://github.com/settings/tokens?type=beta) and click "Generate new token"
+   2. Name the token and enable read & write access for Gists from the "Account permissions" drop-down menu.
+Do not enable any additional permissions.
+   3. Click "Generate token" and copy the resulting personal access token for step 4.<br><br>
-3. Obtain the values for following environment variables:
+4. Obtain the values for following environment variables:
+      - `GITHUB_API_TOKEN` for your Github token obtained from step 3
-   - `PRIVATE_KEY` for your development wallet - `POLYGON_MUMBAI_RPC_URL`, `ETHEREUM_SEPOLIA_RPC_URL`, or`AVALANCHE_FUJI_RPC_URL` - `POLYGONSCAN_API_KEY`, `ETHERSCAN_API_KEY`, or `FUJI_SNOWTRACE_API_KEY` blockchain explore API keys (no cost) depending on which network you're connecting to - `COINMARKETCAP_API_KEY` (from [here](https://pro.coinmarketcap.com/))
+      - `PRIVATE_KEY` for your development wallet
+      - `POLYGON_MUMBAI_RPC_URL`, `ETHEREUM_SEPOLIA_RPC_URL`, `AVALANCHE_FUJI_RPC_URL`
+      - `POLYGONSCAN_API_KEY`, `ETHERSCAN_API_KEY`, `FUJI_SNOWTRACE_API_KEY` blockchain explore API keys (no cost) depending on which network you're connecting to
+      - `COINMARKETCAP_API_KEY` (from [here](https://pro.coinmarketcap.com/)) so that you can verify contracts upon deployment
 <br><br>
-4. Set the required environment variables.
-For improved security, Chainlink provides the NPM package @chainlink/env-enc which can be used to keep environment variables in a password encrypted `.env.enc` file instead of a plaintext `.env` if you desire the additional security.
+5. Set the required environment variables.
 More detail on environment variable management and the tooling is provided in the [Environment Variable Management](#environment-variable-management) section.
    1. Set an encryption password for your environment variables to a secure password by running:<br>`npx env-enc set-pw`.
-This password needs to be set each time you create or restart a terminal shell session.<br>
+This password needs to be set each time you create or restart a terminal shell session<br>
-   2. Use the command `npx env-enc set` to set the required environment variables.
+   2. Use the command `npx env-enc set` to set the required environment variables :
    3 Set any other  values you intend to pass into the _secrets_ object in _Functions-request-config.js_ .<br><br>
-5. There are four files to notice that the default example will use:
+6. There are four files to notice that the default example will use:
    - `/Functions-request-config.js` which contains the `request` object that has all the data necessary to trigger a Functions request.
-This config file also specifies which `source` code to pass to Functions.
+This config file also specifiies which `source` code to pass to Functions.
 More information on request configuration is in the [Request Configuration section](#request-configuration).
    - `contracts/FunctionsConsumer.sol` is the client smart contract that will receive the Functions-related data from the request config, and trigger the functions request.
-   - `calculation-example.js` contains JavaScript code that will be executed by each node of the DON.
+   - `calculation-example.js`` contains JavaScript code that will be executed by each node of the DON.
 This example performs complex calculations but no API requests.
    - `./API-request-example.js` which fetches data from APIs before processing the data <br><br>
-6. Simulate a request and it's fulfillment locally by using:<br>`npx hardhat functions-simulate`.
+7. Simulate a request and it's fulfillment locally by using:<br>`npx hardhat functions-simulate`.
 This will surface most errors in your smart contract and/or JavaScript source code and configuration.<br><br>
-7. Deploy and verify the consumer contract to an actual blockchain network by running:<br>`npx hardhat functions-deploy-client --network network_name_here --verify true`<br>**Note**: Make sure `<explorer>_API_KEY` is set if using `--verify true`, depending on which network is used.<br><br>
+8. Deploy and verify the client contract to an actual blockchain network by running:<br>`npx hardhat functions-deploy-client --network network_name_here --verify true`<br>**Note**: Make sure `<explorer>_API_KEY` is set if using `--verify true`, depending on which network is used.<br><br>
-8. Create and fund a new Functions billing subscription, and then authorize your deployed consumer contract to use that subscription by running:<br> `npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here --contract 0xDeployed_client_contract_address_here`<br><br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.
+9. Create and fund  a new Functions billing subscription, and then authorize your deployed Client contract to use that subscription by running:<br> `npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here --contract 0xDeployed_client_contract_address_here`<br><br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.
 Testnet LINK can be obtained at <a href="https://faucets.chain.link/">faucets.chain.link</a>.
  **Note**: also make a note of your subscription Id as you will need it for most commands. <br><br>
-9. Make an on-chain request by running:<br>`npx hardhat functions-request --network network_name_here --contract 0xDeployed_client_contract_address_here --subid subscription_id_number_here`
+10. Make an on-chain request by running:<br>`npx hardhat functions-request --network network_name_here --contract 0xDeployed_client_contract_address_here --subid subscription_id_number_here`

 # Environment Variable Management